 Darryl Chamberlain

-Dr. Darryl Chamberlain serves as an Assistant Professor and Acting Department Chair for the Department of Mathematics, Science, and Technology at Embry-Riddle Aeronautical University -- Worldwide.
+Dr. Darryl Chamberlain serves as an Assistant Professor and Associate Department Chair for the Department of Mathematics, Science, and Technology at Embry-Riddle Aeronautical University -- Worldwide.
 With a PhD in Mathematics and Statistics, research background in educational qualitative and quantitative measurement, and practical experience writing code in a variety of programming languages (Python, Javascript, C), Darryl serves as an expert in Educational Data Science.
-His research focuses on applying machine learning algorithms and other predictive models to analyze, anticipate, and describe student thinking.
+His research focuses on applying theoretical learning trajectories and machine learning algorithms to analyze, anticipate, and describe student thinking in mathematical sciences.
 He is commonly called on for his experience surrounding technology in education, serving as chair of the Mathematics Association of America Subcommittee on Technology in Mathematics Education as well as chair of the ERAU-WW Faculty Senate Academic Technology Committee.

 Teaching